tlsloth/CSC2004-Project/README.md

 ## Project Description

 This project develops an **intelligent autonomous robot** capable of navigating a track and performing advanced tasks under real-time constraints.
-The core functionality is **line following** using a PID controller, augmented by several key features:
+The core functionality is **line following** using an IR sensor and assisted with IMU, augmented by several key features:
-1.  *Encoded Navigation:** Interpreting barcodes to execute complex, IMU-assisted turns (e.g., Left/Right).
+1.  **Encoded Navigation:** Interpreting barcodes to execute complex, IMU-assisted turns (e.g., Left/Right).
 2.  **Obstacle Avoidance:** Using an ultrasonic sensor mounted on a servo to detect, measure, and detour around obstacles.
 3.  **Real-time Telemetry:** Communicating live data (speed, heading, status) to a remote dashboard via **MQTT over Wi-Fi**.